 It’s not often one comes across a person who has a real adventure story to tell.
 But that’s exactly what happened to me.
 I had the pleasure of meeting a man who felt a calling to spread a patriotic message across the country and to revive the words of Abraham Lincoln.
-And so the adventure began: visiting all 50 state capitol buildings in 50 days.
+And so the adventure began: visiting all 50 state capitol buildings in 50 days with my new patriotic hat.

 Mickey Straub is his name.
 He’s 55 years old and resides in Illinois, the Land of Lincoln.
 His mission was to visit all 50 state capitols and recite the Gettysburg Address at every stop.
 That’s daunting enough, but he set the goal of accomplishing his mission in just 50 days.